FY2025 wait times by category, service center, and field office, plus the quarterly trend data that national averages bury.

 Several things applicants routinely believe that aren't true:

-1. "USCIS's posted processing time is my actual wait."
+- "USCIS's posted processing time is my actual wait."
 It's the 80th percentile, calculated from completed cases in the prior six months, and it excludes visa-regressed cases and premium-processed filings.
-Complex cases routinely run 2–3x the posted figure.
+Complex cases routinely run 2 to 3x the posted figure.

-3. "EAD approval means my I-485 is close."
+- "EAD approval means my I-485 is close."
 Not even a little.
-EADs adjudicate on a separate track in 3–5 months.
-I-485 decisions commonly come 8–14+ months after EAD issuance.
+EADs adjudicate on a separate track in 3 to 5 months.
+I-485 decisions commonly come 8 to 14+ months after EAD issuance.

 The bottom line

 I-485 processing time in 2026 is best understood as a distribution, not a number.
-Family-based cases average 10–11 months at the NBC but stretch past two years at several big-city field offices.
-Employment-based cases run 10–16 months at the two main service centers and can hit 32 months at SCOPS.
-Humanitarian cases are effectively frozen for many nationalities under the December 2025 policy memos.
-The "other" category keeps chugging along at 11–12 months for most file types.
+Family-based cases finished FY2025 in a median of about 6 months but stretch past two years at several big-city field offices.
+Employment-based cases ran about 7.5 months at the service centers for completed FY2025 files and run far longer where an interview is required.
+Humanitarian cases are effectively frozen for many nationalities under the 2025 and 2026 policy memos, which has pushed their monthly running averages well above any realistic wait.
+The "other" category keeps moving at about 18.5 months for most file types.

 Your actual wait comes down to three things: which category you filed under, which USCIS office processes your case, and whether the policy environment has flagged your country or case type for extra review.
 You can estimate the first two from USCIS data.
 The third changes faster than USCIS's own processing-time tool updates.